All Episodes

 And he's talking to James Comey.

-You know, the guy that was writing on the government computer, government information, secrets with the president, classified some of it, and then leaked it through his friend to the New York Times, that guy.
+You know, the guy that was writing on the government computer, government information, secrets with the president, classified some of it, and then leaked it through his friend of the New York Times, that guy.

-Not and then, of course, called it a matter, and James Comey just called it a matter.
+Not, and then, of course, called it a matter, and James Comey just called it a matter.

-Not to in any way be associated with Ben Rhodes, who is now being investigation, investigated for unmasking.
+Not to in any way be associated with Ben Rhodes, who is now being investigated for unmasking, not to be confused with Susan Rice, similar issue.

 Not to be, you know, I don't want this in any way sort of to make you think the 350% increase in unmasking leading up to an election and surveillance of opposition candidates.